jgkeene/notes/debian.rst

     -type d -regex ".*/\.git" -prune -or
     -type d -regex ".*/\.idea" -prune -or
     -type f -size +10M -prune -or-print0

+- Use `fc` to edit a long command in vim and then run it

 Nostarch
 ========
 -